lukaszflorczak/vue-agile/README.md

 ---

-🤝 Thanks to [Maciej Wach](https://github.com/wachu91) for inventing the name and to all [Contributors](https://github.com/lukaszflorczak/vue-agile/graphs/contributors) for your development.

----

 🎉 **After about a year from the last version, I'm happy and excited to inform, that new `v1.0` version is available now!** Some features I planed in version `0.4` were for me impossible to realise and I got stuck in it completely.
 Version [`2.6 of Vue.js`](https://github.com/vuejs/vue/releases/tag/v2.6.0) opened new slots opportunities and I've returned to developing the plugin now.
 I've learned a lot for that time so I also decided to refactor all code – it should be now cleaner and better optimised.

 ---